What are Reasons for Leaving?

 5. Health reasons

 An employee may also leave employment due to health reasons and the need for a flexible schedule that will allow them to attend doctor’s appointments.
-This reason may also apply when an employee needs to attend to a sick family member, and the employee is forced to leave employment to become the primary caregiver.
+It may also apply when an employee needs to attend to a sick family member and is forced to leave employment to become the primary caregiver.

 Bad Reasons for Leaving